-After a stressful day–or week–at work, most employees will want to relax and unwind.
+After a stressful day or week at work, most employees will want to relax and unwind.
 Host team gatherings and networking events and give them something to look forward to that is still connected with your work.
 Social activities will build camaraderie among your employees and strengthen the boss-subordinate relationship, which will lead to an increase in teamwork and job performance.
 Off-site events can be anything from a dinner or a night at the bar to a night out bowling or at the museum.
 These events can be held during special occasions or could be a regular monthly occurrence.
-In most cases, venues will be more than happy for the large amount of business, so if you’re looking to plan an event make sure to contact the company in advance–they may offer you a discount or a private company-only room.
+In most cases, venues will be more than happy for the large amount of business, so if you’re looking to plan an event make sure to contact the company in advance—they may offer you a discount or a private company-only room.

 3. Points Program

 A workplace points program rewards employees for specific behaviours or for reaching certain goals.
 Typically, these points can be redeemed for gift cards, merchandise, or other items.
 However, this kind of program can be expensive.
 One great way to offer these kinds of points is as part of a prepaid card program.
-TruCa$h offers you unmatched flexibility and generous rewards on all of your online purchases.
+TruCash offers you unmatched flexibility and generous rewards on all of your online purchases.
 This multi-function prepaid card allows participants the ability to spend financial rewards by converting loyalty points to cash that can be spent on benefits they truly value.
 If you want to encourage competition and participation in workplace rewards programs, you can even make the results open to everyone in the office.

 4. Learning Opportunities

-A successful business is one that wants their employees to be successful as well.
+A successful business is one that wants its employees to be successful as well.
 Offering employees the opportunity to improve their skills, knowledge, and education will allow them to not only keep their current jobs, but enable them to work towards promotions, and possibly work for the company in a variety of capacities.
 Every year, according to the most recent figures, roughly $11 billion is lost due to employee turnover.
 Incentives are a great means of curbing this loss.
 With the current cost of education being so high, many employees find it difficult to pay for schooling.
 Free seminars, subsidized schooling, and new training opportunities can help employees expand their skill sets and help with employee retention.
-This kind of incentive is beneficial to both the employee AND the employer.
+This kind of incentive is beneficial to both the employee and the employer.

 5. Saying Thank You!

 Seriously.
 More often than not, a simple “thank you” or “good job” from a boss can make a huge difference in the day-to-day life of an employee.
 Everyone wants to be recognized for their hard work, so have your managers, executives, and owners give employees special notifications, messages, or lunch meetings.
-After all, the difference between an ordinary workplace and an extraordinary workplace is just that little “extra.”
+After all, the difference between an ordinary workplace and an extraordinary workplace is just that little extra.